lzaugg/docker-flink-jobmanager/README.md

 - `FLINK_JOBMANAGER_HOST_NAME`

   **SHOULD BE SET for TaskManager only**.
 Hostname (or IP address) to be used as connection endpoint for the JobManager.
 It's the same as setting `FLINK_CONF` to `jobmanager.rpc.address: <job-manager-ip>`, just more comfortable.

+- `HADOOP_CORE_CONF`

+  For the configuration of `core-site.xml` file.
+Accepts any YAML string (will be converted to property/value XML pairs).
+Take care that it's properly formatted YAML!

+- `HADOOP_HDFS_CONF`

+  For the configuration of `hdfs-site.xml` file.
+Accepts any YAML string (will be converted to property/value XML pairs)

 Configuration
 --------------

 Just the most important configuration properties and their defaults.
 For a full list see https://ci.apache.org/projects/flink/flink-docs-master/setup/config.html:

+### Flink

 - `jobmanager.rpc.port: 6123`